MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 ## Activity Editor was removed in model-driven apps

 As part of a service update designed to improve security within Power Apps, we removed the deprecated Activity Editor control, and recommend the use of the [rich text editor control](/power-apps/maker/model-driven-apps/rich-text-editor-control).
-This change is rolling out in January and February 2024.
+This change will be rolling out through January and February 2024.

 Learn more about [adding the rich text editor control to a model-driven app](/power-apps/maker/model-driven-apps/rich-text-editor-control).
 If you are using the Activity Editor control in a customized email or appointment experience in a model-driven app, learn more about [switching to the rich text editor control](/dynamics365/customer-service/administer/customer-service-hub-user-guide-email-font-admin#enable-the-rte-control-in-the-email-form).

 ## Classic app, form, and view designers are deprecated

 Starting in October 2023, the classic app, form, and view designers are deprecated, by default.
-This means that, by default, all model-driven apps, forms, and views only open via the modern designers.
+This means that, by default, all model-driven apps, forms, and views will only open via the modern designers.
 By default, the **Switch to classic** option to revert back to the classic designers from the modern designers will no longer be available.

 ### Impact